 OCIO Artwork Adaptation

-Design that Reflects Cultural Values—Not Trends
+Design that Reflects Cultural Values

 We blend cultural elements with accessibility and government branding standards to create communications that are both functional and respectful.
 Our typography, colour palettes, and layouts draw inspiration from traditional visual languages while meeting the practical needs of government audiences.
+Any material that aims to represent or speak to the relevant Indigenous community is reviewed by the Government of Communication and Public Engagement, as well as the relevant Indigenous communities.

 Cultural Attribution and Intellectual Property Rights

 We handle Indigenous content with care, ensuring contributors retain ownership of their work and that attribution is clearly defined.
-This reflects a broader understanding of Indigenous cultural and intellectual property—not just as content, but as knowledge systems that require respectful stewardship.
+This reflects a broader understanding of Indigenous cultural and intellectual property, not just as content, but as knowledge systems that require respectful stewardship.

 Supporting Government Reconciliation Goals